 When we get to the point of having no other option but to take our own life, when we are stuck in nothing but truly terrible situations, when we’ve assessed all the options and have no positive outcome, when we know NO ONE can really help us, when the emotional pain is stronger than any physical pain we’ve ever felt, we have to remember: We are blind and the mind holds our sight.
-So FREEZE, feel out the next steps very, very carefully.
+So, FREEZE and feel out the next steps very, very carefully.

-Decisions with no Sight
+Decisions With No Sight

-Driving in multiple directions
+Driving in Multiple Directions

 All the mind asks from us is that we tell it where to go, what to solve.
-It doesn’t care where we tell it to go, if we want to override survival instincts, we can do that.
-The mind will bend to our will but it will typically warn us if there’s anything being overridden or ignored; conflict or obstacles.
+It doesn’t care where we tell it to go.
+If we want to override survival instincts, we can do that.
+The mind will bend to our will, but it will typically warn us if there’s anything being overridden or ignored – conflict or obstacles.

-Looking at it this way, painful and difficult emotions are likely a result of one of two things: 1.
-Conflicts between our goals/directions or 2.
-Obstacles in the way of our goals/directions.
+Looking at it this way, painful and difficult emotions are likely a result of one of two things: 1. conflicts between our goals/directions or 2. obstacles in the way of our goals/directions.
 What this means is that whenever strong emotions are encountered, it’s time to assess what it is we want because there is likely a problem with achieving it.
-Then we need to change our direction, and eliminate the dissonance based on what we truly NEED, not what we want.
-We don’t need someone to love us, we don’t need to carry everyone’s burden, we don’t need to hurt ourselves or others.
+Then we need to change our direction and eliminate the dissonance based on what we truly NEED, not what we want.
+We don’t need someone to love us.
+We don’t need to carry everyone’s burden.
+We don’t need to hurt ourselves or others.

 The Final Choice

-Insanity not in a ‘clinical’ sense, is doing things or believing things that are irrational.
-To someone who is about to take their own life, that decision isn’t insane, it is a culmination of their situation plus their overall experiences and conflicts that have existed along the way.
+Insanity, not in a ‘clinical’ sense, is doing things or believing things that are irrational.
+To someone who is about to take their own life, that decision isn’t insane; it is a culmination of their situation plus their overall experiences and conflicts that have existed along the way.
 So for those in the most extreme circumstances, who see no options, who see no other way out, nothing but impossibilities, we instead have to find insanity.
 We have to go insane.
-We have to create something that doesn’t exist and is not rational to us, and make it real.
+We have to create something that doesn’t exist and is not rational to us and make it real.

-As kids we seem to be much better at this.
+As kids, we seem to be much better at this.
 We can create an imaginary friend if we don’t have any.
 We can imagine ourselves as flying when we can’t walk.
 We do that to expand our options, to see possible in the impossible.
-As adults we call this insanity and delusional.
-Yet it can serve a purpose, we can take an impossible situation and become delusional, make something feel possible anyway.
+As adults, we call this insanity and delusional.
+Yet it can serve a purpose.
+We can take an impossible situation and become delusional, make something feel possible anyway.
 This may sound extreme, but this is no more extreme than taking one’s own life.
 It’s no more extreme than setting goals and having no way of knowing if they are possible or not.

-The ideal choice is to find new goals that aren’t in conflict, goals that are unified and life oriented, goals that last for our lifetime.
-However when things are extreme, we may not be able to imagine that far ahead; when emotions are extreme and mostly negative, it may be difficult to imagine anything positive for that matter.
+The ideal choice is to find new goals that aren’t in conflict, goals that are unified and life-oriented, goals that last for our lifetime.
+However, when things are extreme, we may not be able to imagine that far ahead; when emotions are extreme and mostly negative, it may be difficult to imagine anything positive for that matter.
 So we have to keep it simple for now, as realistic as possible but positive and just outside of our rational understanding.
-Something that gives us time to ask for help even if we don’t have time.
+Something that gives us time to ask for help, even if we don’t have time.
 Something that helps us understand that we can’t fix everything.
-Something that helps us keep doing good things knowing that they will eventually work out given enough time, years if need be.
+Something that helps us keep doing good things, knowing that they will eventually work out given enough time, years if need be.

 If we have a hard time feeling like we can go insane, if we don’t think we can imagine something impossible, try this: Imagine a dark blue goat, one with horns.
 Imagine it in the sky floating but looking like it’s standing on clouds.
-Imagine this goat looking down saying in a deep voice “Find the possible in the impossible”, then have it sing “Mary had a little lamb”.
+Imagine this goat looking down, saying in a deep voice, “Find the possible in the impossible.”
+Then, have it sing “Mary Had a Little Lamb.”

-Whenever we find ourselves feeling like there are no options, or that taking our own life is an option at all, we must STOP.
-Go insane if need be and ask for help even if it’s impossible for them to help.
+Whenever we find ourselves feeling like there are no options or that taking our own life is an option at all, we must STOP.
+Go insane if need be, and ask for help even if it’s impossible for them to help.
 Imagine it isn’t.
 Don’t stop asking for help and searching within ourselves until we see there is always another option and the possibility of a positive future.
 Whenever that positive future becomes impossible, go insane and make it possible by choosing to live.

 Disclaimer.
-There are exceptions to everything, of course this is all theory and we haven’t discussed drugs, addictions, substances or mental conditions that can instigate suicidal thoughts; but regardless our message stands.
+There are exceptions to everything.
+Of course, this is all theory, and we haven’t discussed drugs, addictions, substances, or mental conditions that can instigate suicidal thoughts; but regardless, our message stands.